 I’ve been researching PQQ for some time now, but just haven’t gotten around to writing about it because I’m doing the work of 9 people (and three of them are totally incompetent).
 However, I felt moved to put this out now because one of our affiliate programs has a special on their version of PQQ and I wanted to tell you: DON’T BUY IT; IT’S OVER PRICED!

 Yes.
 I don’t want you to waste your money.
 As I’ve told you in the past, Dr Al Sears is a great anti-aging specialist and he puts out some great stuff; but in this case, he’s really gouging you and were you all to buy his products we’d get a check for hundreds of dollars at the end of the month.
-But, honestly folks, go to Swanson.
-It’s still not very cheap, but it’s very worth the price.
+But, honestly folks, go to take a look at Seeking Health’s version.
+It’s a lozenge and very bioavailable.
+Just let it dissolve in your mouth.
+It’s reasonably priced.
+(And they are our latest affiliate program.)

-One more time: PQQ and Ubiquinol go hand-in-hand.
+PQQ and Ubiquinol go hand-in-hand.
 If you want to take it with your other fatty supplements such as fish oils, Flexinol, Vitamin A, Vitamin E, and GLA (gamma linolenic acid), go right ahead.
-Or you can swallow them with some peanut butter toast.
-Just make sure you’ve got some fat in the system to help with uptake.

 Please log in again.
 The login page will open in a new window.
 After logging in you can close it and return to this page.